 Zucchini Taco Boats are hollowed out zucchini, stuffed with all your favorite taco ingredients.
 Gluten free and healthy, these make a delicious appetizer, side dish, or main meal!

 Let’s see.
 Zucchini, beans, corn, taco seasoning.
 Ya, you can guess how much my kids loved this recipe (<< that comment is dripping in sarcasm if you’re new here.)

 I got them to love potatoes though, so I am determined! *shakes fists* This recipe for Zucchini Taco Boats isn’t going to be the turning point for them, however.
 But Paul and I loved it!

 Prepared food in an edible container is always fun, like soup in bread bowls, lettuce wraps, and definitely stuffed peppers.
-So I took my popular Southwestern Saucers recipe, altered it a bit and converted them to a complete meal by filling hallowed out zucchini.
+So I took my popular Southwestern Saucers recipe, altered it a bit and converted them to these taco boats, which is a complete meal by filling hallowed out zucchini.

 You can make the filling the day before to help dinner move quicker, just warm it up a bit before stuffing the squash.